Prompt a Robot to Walk with Large Language Models: Results

 \subsection{Robot Walking}

 Utilizing the proposed approach, we successfully prompt an A1 quadruped robot to walk with GPT-4.
-The LLM policy cannot only enable walking on flat ground but can also allow the robot to walk over uneven terrain as shown in Fig.~\ref{fig:anymal}.
-Due to the unexpected roughness, the robot almost falls over but the LLM policy makes it recover to a normal posture and then keeps walking forward.
+The LLM policy can not only enable walking on flat ground but can also allow the robot to walk over uneven terrain, as shown in Fig.~\ref{fig:anymal}.
+Due to the unexpected roughness, the robot almost falls over, but the LLM policy allows it to recover to a normal posture and then keep walking forward.
 Due to the need to balance the token limit of the LLM and the size of $P_{Hist}$, we execute the policy at $10$ Hz.
 However, this leads to a walking gait that becomes reasonably worse compared to many RL-based walking policies running at $50$ Hz or even higher.